nicc777/kubernetes-from-scratch/chapter_04/README.md

 Since you do not yet have a running cluster, you can run `kubectl version` from which you should see at least the client version.

 Finally, to make life a little easier, consider assigning the alias `k` as a shortcut to `kubectl`.
-In this guide, the fulle executable name will always be used, but in reality you can always just use `k`, for example `k version`.
+In this guide, the full executable name will always be used, but in reality you can always just use `k`, for example `k version`.

 ## Lets install a kubernetes cluster already